Have things changed with Mr. Cook’s recent move to JAMS?

 Although every mediation is different, a mediation is simply a negotiation, assisted by a neutral mediator.
 The mediator has no bias against or any interest in the parties, their positions or the outcome of their dispute.

-The mediator does not decide any aspect of the dispute, nor does s/he communicate with the judge or arbitrator(s) who are responsible for deciding the dispute.
-Although a mediator may during the course of a mediation provide an evaluation of possible litigation outcomes, that is not binding upon the parties.
-The mediator can only assist the parties in reaching an agreement that each of them voluntarily accept.
+The mediator does not decide any aspect of the dispute, nor does s/he communicate with the judge or arbitrator(s) who is responsible for deciding the dispute.
+And although a mediator almost certainly will discuss possible litigation outcomes with the parties, his/her views are not binding.
+The mediator can only assist the parties in reaching an agreement that all parties voluntarily accept.

-Before a mediation session, the parties’ counsel and the mediator will discuss appropriate procedures, such as the presentation of evidence and legal argument or whether the mediation should include a joint session with all parties or just private caucuses with each side separately.
+Before a mediation session, the parties’ counsel and the mediator should discuss the process, such as the presentation of evidence and legal argument in written submissions and whether the mediation should include a joint session with all parties or just involve private caucuses with each side separately.
 A mediation can and should be tailored to fit the parties’ needs and interests.

 I would like to discuss settlement but want to make sure that nothing I say will be used against me or hurt my case.
 How do I know that a mediation will be confidential?